 A list of GoodSync alternatives is what you need if you wish to synchronize digital data spread across multiple computer systems and mobile devices.
 Not only do they let you synchronize systems with each other, but they also facilitate chained sync so you can use a USB flash drive or a hard drive to keep your data updated across all systems.
 The program in question is available for a slew of gadgets including Android and iOS smartphones or tablets and most of the substitutes mentioned here can also work with multiple platforms.
 Do take a look to find out if they are apt for your syncing needs or not.

 SyncToy, Microsoft’s synchronization tool helps you keep your files and folders updated between locations.
 Apart from sharing digital content like files, documents, photos, music and more, you can even use it for the purpose of taking backups of data that you do not want to lose in case your system crashes.
 The customizable software has an easy-to-use interface and completely eliminates the need to copy, move or drag and drop files.

 It can also combine documents from different locations and keep track of renames to files and introduce the changes in synchronized folders.
 The software works with Windows XP, Vista and 7.
-Also, you can hit this link to know more about some other similar applications.

 2 – FreeFileSync:

 This option from our roster of programs like GoodSync claims to be capable of optimizing your productivity and run-time performance and is quick and reliable.
 It lets you drag and drop files and even detects moved or renamed documents.
 The tool can even copy locked files and offers full support for symbolic links.

 Available for Windows and Linux, it comes in handy for binary file comparisons and can carry out automated synchronizations as a batch job.
 You can expect comprehensive and detailed error reporting too.